satwikbh/dash-phylogeny/README.md

-# Dash virus phylogenetic tree Application
+# Dash: Virus Phylogenetic Tree Application

 This is a demo of the Dash interactive Python framework developed by [Plotly](https://plot.ly/).